Expansion of Iterated Stratonovich Stochastic Integrals of Fifth, Sixth, Seventh and Eighth Multiplicities Based on Generalized Multiple Fourier Series: Expansions of Iterated Stratonovich Stochastc Integrals of Multiplicities 2 to 4. Some Old Results

 {\rm 2}. $\{\phi_j(x)\}_{j=0}^{\infty}$ is a complete orthonormal system of Legendre polynomials or trigonometric functions in the space $L_2([t, T]).$

 Then, the iterated Stratonovich stochastic integral of second multiplicity

 is expanded into the converging in the mean-square sense double series

-where the meaning of notations introduced in the formulation of Theorem {\rm 1} is remained.}
+where the meaning of the notations introduced in the formulation of Theorem {\rm 1} is saved.}

-Prooving Theorem 3 \cite{2011-2}-\cite{2018}, \cite{2010-2}-\cite{2013}, \cite{arxiv-5} we used Theorem 1 and double integration by parts.
+Prooving Theorem 5 \cite{2011-2}-\cite{12aa-afterxxx}, \cite{2010-2}-\cite{2013}, \cite{arxiv-5} we used Theorem 1 and double integration by parts.
 This procedure leads to the condition of double continuously differentiability of the function $\psi_1(\tau)$ at the interval $[t, T]$.
-The mentioned condition can be weakened, but the proof becomes more complicated.
-In result we have the following theorem.
+The mentioned condition can be weakened.
+As a result, we have the following theorem.